Sectarian Violence Near Damascus Leaves 40 Dead Amid Israeli Intervention

 Photo: Omar Sanadiki/AP/TT

-According to the conflict monitor Syrian Human Rights Observatory (SOHR) and several other sources, the clashes are between the minority group Druze and armed groups linked to the authorities.
+According to the Syrian Human Rights Observatory (SOHR) and several other sources, the clashes are between the minority group of Druze and armed groups linked to the authorities.

 Israeli "warning"

-Israel has carried out a new attack in Syria, described as a warning to those attacking the Druze.
-According to a statement from Prime Minister Benjamin Netanyahu's office, the Israeli military has attacked "an extremist group that was preparing attacks on the Druze population in Sahnaya".
+Israel has carried out a strike in Syria, described as a warning to those attacking the Druze.

-Israel has taken a slightly larger step into Syria since the power shift in December, where dictator Bashar al-Assad was overthrown in a lightning-fast offensive from Sunni Muslim and extremist groups.
+Israel has taken a slightly larger step into Syria since the power shift in December, where dictator Bashar al-Assad was overthrown.

-In March, battles and massacres took place in areas inhabited by many from the Shia minority Alawites, resulting in hundreds of deaths and many fleeing.
+In March, battles and massacres took place in areas populated by many from the Shia minority of Alawites.
 Israel's military has since accused Syrian government forces of attacking the Druze and said it is ready to intervene.

-The new rulers in Syria present themselves as more moderate Islamists who want to meet religious divisions with tolerance.
-However, many Sunni Muslim extremists remain in their armed leadership and associated groups.
+The new rulers in Syria present themselves as more moderate Islamists who want to meet religious division with tolerance.
+However, in their armed leadership and associated groups, there are still many Sunni Muslim extremists.

 The majority of Syrians are Arabs and most are Sunni Muslims.

-But the country is also inhabited by a number of other ethnic groups, including Greeks, Armenians, Assyrians/Syrians, Kurds, and Turks.
+However, the country is also inhabited by a number of other ethnic groups, including Greeks, Armenians, Assyrians/Syriacs, Kurds, and Turks.
 Religious groups include, among others, Sunnis, Christians, Druze, Shiites, Yazidis, Jews, and Alawites.

 Before the outbreak of war in 2011, the Alawites made up around 10-12 percent of the population.